-If you’ve been keeping postponing updating your changelog, you’re not alone.
+If you’ve been postponing updating your changelog, you’re not alone.

-This indeed harming your product’s success.
+This indeed may be harming your product’s success.
 Your changelog is more than just a way to keep track of API versions; it’s a way to show that your product is just killing it.

 This guide will help you to pick up this practice and make your progress better by giving you some tips.